raminesfahani/Netrilo_Infrastructure/README.md

 artifacts/              → Generated NuGet packages
 ```

-Each project has its own README and is published as a standalone NuGet package.
+Each main project has its own README and is published as a standalone NuGet package.

 ---